-In today’s insurance landscape, the phrase “deny defend depose” reveals an unsettling truth.
+In today’s insurance landscape, the phrase “Deny Defend Depose” reveals an unsettling truth.
 Major insurers often resort to denying claims, defending their decisions in court, and utilizing depositions to intimidate claimants.
 This string of tactics prioritizes profits over customer satisfaction, leaving many policyholders feeling powerless.
 Understanding the implications of this strategy unveils a broader agenda that warrants our attention.
 Here’s a deep dive into how these tactics manifest in the industry and their impact on consumers.

 The Conjuring Cast of Denial: How Insurance Giants Evade Responsibilities